jonafinmicclen/jonafinmicclen/README.md

 - 👋 Hi, I’m @jonafinmicclen
-- 👀 I’m interested in AI, anything that does cool stuff.
 - 🌱 I’m currently studying AI, using python primarily.
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ Work with me on cool stuff.
-- 📫 How to reach me jonathangmcclen@gmail.com
+- 📫 Reach me @ jonathangmcclen@gmail.com

 <!---
 jonafinmicclen/jonafinmicclen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.